-Independence and an incredible immersion experience is fundamental to a residential summer enrichment program.
+Independence is fundamental to a residential summer enrichment program.
 For many students, this level of independence will be a new experience.
 They will need to practice self-discipline to manage their time, set their priorities, and to be mindful of things like eating balanced meals and getting enough sleep—all without parental assistance.

-Wake Forest’s Summer Immersion program is a great opportunity for your bright, motivated young person to practice managing his or her daily life in a supportive environment.
+The Wake Forest Summer Immersion program is a great opportunity for bright, motivated young people to practice managing daily life in a supportive environment.

+Saftey: Safety and security are prioritized during the Wake Forest Summer Immersion Program.
 The Wake Forest University Police Department is committed to providing a safe and secure educational and working environment for students, faculty, staff, and visitors.
 The WFPD is a full-service department with a 24-hour communications center, security officers, and commissioned police officers.
-To help you learn more about programs, services, and the operation of University Police, please browse the website.